Tuwaiq-Academy-Training/JavaBootcamp-HW4/HW-Day4.md

 100

-## 4.Write a Java program to test that a given array of integers of length 2 contains a 4 or a 7.
+## 4.Write a Java program to get the larger value between first and last element of an array of integers.
 ### Original Array:
-[5, 7]
-### Sample Output:
-true

-## 5.Write a Java program to get the larger value between first and last element of an array (length 3) of integers.
-### Original Array:
 [20, 30, 40]
 ### Sample Output:
 Larger value between first and last element: 40

-## 6.Write a Java program to swap the first and last elements of an array (length must be at least 1) and create a new array.
+## 5.Write a Java program to swap the first and last elements of an array and create a new array.
 ### Original Array:
 [20, 30, 40]
 ### Sample Output:
 New array after swapping the first and last elements: [40, 30, 20]

-## 7.Write a Java program to find all of the longest word in a given dictionary.
+## 6.Write a Java program to find all of the longest word in a given dictionary.
 ### Example:
 {
 "cat",